DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 Claims are eligible for patent protection under § 101 if they are in one of the four statutory categories and not directed to a judicial exception to patentability.
 Alice Corp. v.
 CLS Bank Int'l, 573 U.S. ___ (2014).
-Claims 1-8, each considered as a whole and as an ordered combination, are directed to a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea) without significantly more.
+Claims 1-4 and 9, each considered as a whole and as an ordered combination, are directed to a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea) without significantly more.

 MPEP 2106 Step 2A – Prong 1:

-The limitations of:
+The bolded limitations of:

 as presently drafted, under the broadest reasonable interpretation, covers a method of organizing human activity (i.e., managing personal behavior including following rules or instructions).
 For example, but for the noted computer elements, the claim encompasses a person following rules or instructions to retrieve and analyze data in the manner described in the abstract idea, such as a person collecting patient saliva to predict a risk of a neurodegenerative disease.
 The examiner further notes that “methods of organizing human activity” includes a person’s interaction with a computer (see October 2019 Update: Subject Matter Eligibility at Pg.
 5).
 If the claim limitation, under its broadest reasonable interpretation, covers managing persona behavior or interactions between people but for the recitation of generic computer components, then it falls within the “method of organizing human activity” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.